 Ian Brodie is a political science professor at the University of Calgary and formerly Chief of Staff to Canada’s former Prime Minister, Stephen Harper.
 His book about cabinet government, At the Centre of Government, was an Amazon.ca Politics bestseller.
 His first book, Friends of the Court, was read by a more select audience.

-Andrea Mrozek has a Master’s Degree in History from the University of Toronto, and is Executive Director at the Institute of Marriage and Family Canada.
+Andrea Mrozek has a Master’s Degree in History from the University of Toronto, and is Program Director at Cardus Family.
 Andrea writes and speaks about education, child care, women’s issues and how family life affects the economy, and vice versa.
-Andrea’s opinion pieces have appeared in the National Post, Globe and Mail, Vancouver Sun, Calgary Herald, Montreal Gazette, Toronto Sun and the Ottawa Citizen and she is frequently on TV and radio stations across Canada.
+Andrea’s opinion pieces have appeared in several major Canadian newspapers and she is frequently interviewed on TV and radio.
 In 2008, she launched the first exclusively female pro-life voice website in Canada with a team of bloggers at ProWomanProLife.org.
-She has been an intern at the Fraser Institute and Toronto Life magazine.
-Born in Toronto, Andrea moved to Calgary to work as Associate Editor for the Western Standard, a Calgary-based news magazine.
-She now calls Ottawa home.
+Born in Toronto, Andrea now calls Ottawa home.